rc-biotech/massiveNGSpipe/README.md

 ### About

-massive_NGS_pipe is a R package for full process integration of NGS studies, it can handle thousands of samples from multiple organisms in a single run.
+massiveNGSpipe is a R package for full process integration of NGS studies, it can handle thousands of samples from multiple organisms in a single run.